 The following foods are best if they’re only used as treats, or kept away from your cat entirely.

 There are few images more quintessentially “cat” than a group of them gathered around a saucer of milk.
 If these pictures were a little more honest, they’d show the aftermath of upset stomachs and diarrhea.
 Because, despite the cliché, cats are not equipped to handle the lactose in dairy products.
 This means any milk or dairy product from cows, sheep, goats, and even other cats (after they’ve been weaned as kittens) can cause digestive issues.
+Watch Dr. J explain more about why cats and milk just don't mix in this video:

 2. Onions and Garlic